 Day 2 we went to Magic Kingdom.
 I wanted to go on the first day but in hindsight it was best left another day so we could acclimatise.
 The plan was to spend the morning looking around the park, have lunch at Cinderella’s Royal Table and then return to the hotel before going back in the evening.
 This didn’t happen though and we stayed in the park until at least 5pm.

 Day 6 we went to Hollywood Studios for the morning as we had fast passes for the infamous Toy Story ride.
 The weather was hot and you could tell tempers were beginning to fray.

-Day 7 we all knew we needed a rest day, so it was a morning by the pool and the afternoon shopping at Downtown Disney (soon to be called Disney Springs)
+Day 7 we all knew we needed a rest day, so it was a morning by the pool and the afternoon shopping at Downtown Disney (now called Disney Springs)

 Day 10 we went back to Magic Kingdom as we hadn’t managed to go on some of the rides we had wanted to.
 Plus Miss A wanted to meet some of the princesses.
 We had a quick turnaround today before going back to Magic Kingdom to watch the evening parades and fireworks.

 Day 11 we went to Typhoon Lagoon.
 We were all very obviously tired this morning and we only stayed for half a day before spending the afternoon by the pool at our resort.
 Day 12 was home time, but not until late afternoon, so we spent the day using up our meal credits and swimming by the pool.